-Neuromuscular Scoliosis is a spinal curvature that arises in children often associated with cerebral palsy, muscular dystrophy, spina bifida, and many other conditions.
-These types of disorders can prevent the spine from being properly supported by the muscles, which can lead to scoliosis and other abnormal curvatures of the spine.
+Neuromuscular Scoliosis is a spinal curvature that occurs in children with cerebral palsy, muscular dystrophy, and spina bifida.
+These types of disorders can prevent the spine from being supported by the muscles and lead to scoliosis and other abnormal curvatures of the spine.

-Children who develop scoliosis often have a number of other medical issues, which is why treatment often involves a team of doctors with different medical specialties working together to provide the best care.
+Children who develop scoliosis often have a number of other medical issues.
+This is why treatment often involves a team of doctors with different medical specialties working together to provide the best care.

-As with other types of scoliosis, the scoliotic curves of those with neuromuscular scoliosis often worsen during periods of rapid growth, especially during adolescence.
-The curves of those with this affliction often develop at a younger age than those with idiopathic scoliosis.
-In addition, the curves typically affect their entire spine (as opposed to a small section), and they tend to progress more rapidly and continue to get worse into adulthood.
+As with other types of scoliosis, the curves of those with this condition often worsen during periods of rapid growth.
+The curves of those with this affliction often develop at a younger age than those with other types of scoliosis.
+In addition, these curves affect the entire spine (as opposed to a small section).
+The curves tend to progress more rapidly and continue to get worse into adulthood.

-Neuromuscular scoliosis does not occur in every child with a neuromuscular disease, but it is common, especially in children with a condition that requires the use of a wheelchair.
+This condition does not occur in every child with a neuromuscular disease.
+However, it is common, in children with a condition that requires the use of a wheelchair.
 In most cases of this spinal problem, surgery is required to correct the curvature and stabilize the spine.

 Neuromuscular Scoliosis Symptoms

-- The prominence of the ribs on one side
+- The ribs on one side stick out

 - Uneven waistline